 Compassionate.
-Smiley.
+Joyful.
 Spirited.

-Jamie Briscoe has earned Master’s degrees in Clinical Mental Health Counseling from Grace College and Theological Seminary.
-Jamie has worked with children, teenagers, and adults, specifically with adjustment, grief, depression, anxiety, suicidal ideation, relationship conflict, and ADHD.
-Jamie’s theoretical orientation is Adlerian, with emphasis on how social development begins with the family of origin.
+Jamie Briscoe has earned her Masters degree in Clinical Mental Health Counseling from Grace College and Theological Seminary.
+Jamie has worked with children, teenagers, and adults with adjustment, grief, depression, anxiety, suicidal ideation, relationship conflict, ADHD, and various other challenges.
+Jamie’s theoretical orientation is Adlerian with emphasis on how social development begins with the family of origin.
 She believes each client is unique and creatively works to help clients meet the goals they desire during the counseling journey.
 She utilizes coping skills such as deep breathing and mindfulness with clients when appropriate.
 Jamie utilizes non-directive play therapy, theraplay, and sandtray with children.
 Jamie’s highest priority for each client is to create a safe space to process and build a strong therapeutic alliance.
 She utilizes research-based treatment during counseling sessions, collaborating with the client to create new ways of coping, and working through feelings and emotions from childhood through present day.